Gujrat District

+Gujrat (Punjabi, ضلع گجرات) is a district of Gujrat Division in the Pakistani province of Punjab.
+The Gujrat District was created by the British Government in 1846.
+According to the 2023 Pakistani census, the population of the Gujrat District is 3,219,375.

+Geographics

-It is bounded on the northeast by Mirpur, on the northwest by the River Jhelum, which separates it from Jhelum District, on the east and southeast by the Chenab River, separating it from the districts of Gujranwala and Sialkot, and on the west by Mandi Bahauddin.
-District Gujrat is spread over an area of 3,192 square kilometres.
+It is bounded on the northeast by Bhimber district, on the north by Mirpur district, on the northwest by the River Jhelum, which separates it from Jhelum district, on the east and southeast by the Chenab River, separating it from the districts of Gujranwala and Sialkot, and on the west by Mandi Bahauddin district.
+Gujrat district is spread over an area of 3,192 square kilometres.

+It is geographically located between the Chenab River and Jhelum River and headquartered at the city of Gujrat.

 History

 Ancient history

 According to the British Imperial Gazetteer:

 However the foundation of the capital, Gujrat, according to the Ancient Geography of India:

 Islamic Rule (Ghaznavid, Ghurid, Delhi, Suri, and Mughal Empires)

-In 997 CE, Mahmud Ghaznavi, took rule over the Ghaznavid dynasty established by his father Sebuktegin.
-After defeating the Hindu Shahis, he conquered their kingdom entirely which included the Punjab region of modern day Pakistan.
+In 997 CE, Mahmud Ghaznavi inherited the Ghaznavid dynasty established by his father Sebuktegin.
+After defeating the Hindu Shahis, he conquered their kingdom entirely which included the Punjab region of modern-day Pakistan.

 After defeating the Ghaznavids, the Ghurids took over the region.
 They were in turn succeeded by the Sultanates of Delhi.

 The Mughal emperor Akbar established Gujrat as a district along with many others when he began consolidating his rule over his vast empire.
 Jahangir, Akbar's son and successor, in his memoirs records the following information on Gujrat:

 Revenue records have been preserved in the families of the hereditary registrars (kanungos), and these exhibit Gujrat as the capital of a district containing 2,592 villages, paying a revenue of 11.6 million.
 In 1605, the famous Sayyid Abdul Kasim received Gujrat as a fief from Akbar.

 In 1707, with Aurangzeb's death, the decline of Mughal power began in the Punjab region.
 Nadir Shah occupied the Punjab including Gujrat during his invasion of the Mughal Empire in 1739.
 The area was captured by Punjabi Gakhar tribesmen from near the Rawalpindi area after the invasion.

 Gujrat and Punjab as a whole was devastated further from the invasions of the Durrani Afghans (Pashtuns) under Ahmad Shah Durrani between 1748 and 1767.
 Durrani took direct control over Punjab after Mir Mannu, the Mughal governor of Punjab, died in 1753.
 Durrani would frequently cross the area for plunder and to fight the newly emerged Sikh Misls.